craws/OpenAtlas/sphinx/source/examples/report_issue.rst

 How to report
 -------------
-To report an issue on redmine you have to create an account.
-Of course your account is free of charge
+To report an issue, an account must first be created.
+This is of course completely free and all you need is a valid email address and a password.
+Activation is not automatic, but is carried out manually by the OpenAtlas team.
+This may take some time.
+Therefore, it might be best to create an account before it is needed to report bugs